 Facts and FAQ about my route

-I hatched the idea to ride my bicycle across the country about eight months ago.
-Since then, I’ve chosen the most famous cross-America bicycle route and started planning.
-Here are some facts about the route, as well as the answers to the most common questions people have about my upcoming adventure.
+I hatched the idea to ride my bicycle across the country in September 2018, then completed the route in the summer of 2019.
+I chose the most famous cross-America bicycle route and started planning.
+Here are some facts about the route, as well as the answers to the most common questions people have about my adventure.

 TransAmerica Bicycle Trail by the numbers